pagefaultgames/pokerogue/MEs-Roadmap-Documentation.md

 # 📝 Most immediate things on the to-do platter

 - ### High priority
-    - 🐛 Game crashes after Dark Deal scientist is done talking to you 🛠️ (Fixed)
-    - 🐛 Accepting the scientist's offer causes the "thing" to your PKMN happen, but nothing else changes (ME doesn't continue as it should) 🛠️ (Fixed)
-      - Only out for this seems to be to refuse the offer, which also seems to cause a crash if the next fight is a trainer battle. 🛠️
+    - 🐛 Opening the chest simply moves you to a wild battle against nothingness, which you can escape after you get bored of it.
+    - 🐛 Weaker trainers from Mysterious Challenger crashes the game when the reward screen should come out

 - ### Medium priority
     - 🐛 PKMN Sprites and their HP/lvl bar doesn't get properly recalled when finding an ME or when meeting Rival. 🛠️
     - ⚙️ "Steal from player" functionality (Gholdengo ME) ❌
+    - ⚙️ Add some spacing logic to MEs spawning so you don't get floods/droughts of MEs ❌
+    - ⚙️ Push Dark Deal ME to a higher wave requirement (+30) as it seems to be functioning (mostly) bugless.

 # 📝 Things to be done before Mystery Encounters ("MEs") MVP is finished: